alphagov/styleguides/use-of-READMEs.md

 ```

-## Things this template achieves
+## Benefits of using this template

-- Is consistent
+- it is consistent
-- Is scannable
+- it is scannable
-- Functionality is shown in screenshots and links to live services
+- functionality is shown in screenshots and links to live services
-- Has quick start information for new developers or interested third parties
+- it has quick start information for new developers or interested third parties

 ## Things we shouldn't put in the README